 Interview with Kathryn Ryan (Radio NZ) - Art Houses a haven for creative childre to express themselves

-These books have been prepared as educational and discussion tools for school aged children particularly 8-12 years.
+Shona expresses herself in so many ways, being a creative being.
+As an author, these books have been prepared as educational and discussion tools for school aged children particularly 8-12 years.
 They are specifically written and illustrated for visual learners.
 They cover the disciplines of Social Sciences, Languages, Learning to live together, Community and Environmental studies, Cultural and Social studies.
 They are specifically helpful for visual learners, for advocacy of Art talents and entrepreneurial studies.
 They tell of Pirimi who is the model of a gifted young and self- taught artist.
 Pirimi loves life, people, and the environment.
 His books give educators an insight into the thinking and development of a talented emerging artist and environmentalist.

 This series of five readers by Shona Hammond Boys QSM, results from her studies of gifted and talented children in The New Zealand Children`s Art Houses of which she is National Director and Founder.
 Shona was awarded the Inaugural World Children Award 2015, by International Child Art Foundation for her services to children`s art worldwide.
 Shona`s CV is available on her website and these books are also on line at www.shonahammondboys.com The books are filmed and set to music by He Tangata Digital Media Systems Limited with Laban Freeman as voice over.